 I swallowed back a wave of lust.
-I must be edging closer toward the darkness all on my own, because standing here watching him didn’t make me fear him.
+I must be edging closer toward darkness all on my own because standing here watching him didn’t make me fear him.
 It made me long to see how much damage this amount of training and power could do to another human.

-Of course it was then that he caught sight of me and turned, and I knew, I knew from the way he sucked in a harsh breath that I was wearing my Fuck Me In Public face.
+Of course that’s when he caught sight of me and turned around, and I knew, I knew from the way he sucked in a harsh breath that I was wearing my Fuck Me In Public face.

 I shook my head and tried to clear my thoughts.
 Why had I come down here again?
 Oh, right.
 “Gran and I are about to take off.”

 Jakob stayed where he was, chest heaving, sweat streaming down his big body.
 Thank God.
 I didn’t trust myself if he came any closer.

 “Where are you going?” he asked.